Editorship of Curtin Law and Taxation Review (CLTR)

-The Editor-in-Chief for (CLTR) is The Hon.
-Justice Tony Pagone, Federal Court of Australia and Professor Dale Pinto is the Associate and Academic Editor.
-The Editor-in-Chief is assisted by members of International Editorial Board.
+The Editor-in-Chief for the CLTR is The Honourable Justice Tony Pagone QC.
+Professor Dale Pinto is the Associate and Academic Editor, and is supported by Donovan Castelyn (Editorial Lead) and Stephanie Bruce (Editorial Assistant).
+The Editor-in-Chief is assisted by members of the International Editorial Advisory Board.

-CLTR will publish articles of up to 10,000 words in length.
-There is no prescribed number of articles for each issue of CLTR.
-All submissions should be made by email in double spaced 12 point Times font.
-An Abstract of approximately 200 words should be submitted on a separate page.
+The CLTR will publish articles of up to 10,000 words in length (maximum, including footnotes).
+There is no prescribed number of articles for each issue of the CLTR.
+All submissions should be made by email in double spaced, 12 point Times New Roman font.
+An Abstract of approximately up to 150 words should be submitted on a separate page.
 Submissions for publication are welcomed at any time during the year.
 All submissions and correspondence should be sent to:

 Curtin Law and Taxation Review (CLTR)